nikerla/vc-content/pages/glossary/what-is-b2b.md

 ---
+title: What is B2B (business 2 business).
+Defitiniton&Information.
-title: What does B-to-B Business mean.
+description:  What does B-to-B Business mean.
 What is it focused on.
 What is B2B for companies, ecommerce and software.
 What are the requirements.
-description: Build an online store with Virto Commerce ASP.NET shopping cart software.
-Benefit from an open source shopping cart software that has every feature you need.
 date: 2017-03-13
 canonical: https://virtocommerce.com/glossary/what-is-b2b
 permalink: glossary/what-is-b2b